toqqaa/BFS-DFS/README.md

 # BFS and DFS Algorithms

 This repository contains implementations of Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms in C++.
-The algorithms are applied to a 2D grid representing a maze or terrain, finding the shortest path between specified start and end points.
+The algorithms are applied to a (5x5) grid representing a maze or terrain, finding the shortest path between specified start and end points.
+## Table of Contents

+- [BFS Algorithm]
+- [DFS Algorithm]
+- [Usage]
 ## BFS Algorithm

 The BFS algorithm is implemented to traverse a grid, considering only horizontal and vertical movements with a specified movement priority (up, right, left, down)).